 1. Adjust Your Workout

 Doing too much too soon is a common cause of muscle soreness and stiffness (especially for beginners).
 So, the best long-term solution is to back off of your exercise intensity.
-Lower the weights you're lifting and/or minimize the number of sets and reps.
-A good rule of thumb: Each set should feel comfortably challenging.
+Lower the weights you're lifting and/or lower your number of sets and reps.
+A good rule of thumb: The last two reps of each set should feel comfortably challenging.

-Then, over time, slowly progress your workouts so your muscles are able to adapt, recover and grow back stronger between each lifting session.
+Then, over time, slowly progress so your muscles are able to adapt, recover and grow back stronger between each lifting session.
+Generally, you shouldn't increase your training volume by more than 10 percent each week, according to the National Academy of Sports Medicine.

 2. Move and Stretch

-Wondering if you should workout while you're sore?
-Don't jump right into another training session but it's okay to keep moving.
+Wondering if you should work out while you're sore?
+Don't jump right into another training session, but it's OK to keep moving.
 "Doing gentle range-of-motion movements will increase blood flow to the affected area and aid in recovery," Buckingham says.

 He suggests repeating the same type of movements that caused the issue, only without weights.
 So if you can't straighten your arm, try the following: biceps curls, triceps extensions, arm circles, shoulder presses and Y raises.